 8. Create urgency and time limits

-When one of your bricks and mortar customers moved online, adding text promotions to their ecommerce sales saw an immediate uplift in purchases within 10-15 minutes of a broadcast.
+When one of our bricks and mortar customers moved online, adding text promotions to their ecommerce sales saw an immediate uplift in purchases within 10-15 minutes of a broadcast.

 That’s why you should make full use of business text’s urgency with time limits.

-Adding a time limit to any text promotions will get customers moving then and now.
-Whether it’s the 24-hour pre-sale prior to the start of BFCM, or an extra 20% off during BFCM within an hour of their last purchase.
+Adding a time limit to any text promotions will get customers moving then and now, whether it’s the 24-hour pre-sale before the start of BFCM or an extra 20% off during BFCM within an hour of their last purchase.

 - Cart abandonment